hr21don/levelsixsecurity/README.md

 ## Authentication Use Cases
 If the user wishes to authenticate themselves then they can using Google,Facebook or GitHub using the OAuth 2.0 API as follows....

-User selects Facebook to authenticate themselves which will prompt the user to login....
 <img width="702" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766730-98baf604-7dab-4d29-b352-e6d3780dce37.png">

-Where the app secrets will request the following from the user.
+User selects Facebook to authenticate themselves which will prompt the user to login, where the app secrets will request the following from the user.

 <img width="395" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766814-40c7a720-22fb-46f9-89cc-f5629b269f21.png">